syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 In the date editor, the [DatePicker](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/datepicker?view=net-maui-7.0) will be loaded.

 In the date editor, the default date value will be the current date.
-You can also adding nullable `DateTime` data type for the date picker property in data form, which allows you to set the current date and display the current date in the date editor.
+You can also add nullable `DateTime` data type for the date picker property in data form, which allows you to set the current date and display the current date in the date editor.

 {% tabs %}
 {% highlight C# %}